A Complete Idiot's Guide to Cuba

 How Many Days a Tourist Visa Lasts?

-Generally a tourist visa is for 30 days and it can be further extended.
+Generally a tourist visa is for 30 days and it can be further extended for other 30 days.
 But, if you are a Canadian citizen, your visa will last 90 days and you can extend it for another 90 days (six months in total).
-Also, if you are married with a Cuban you can stay in Cuba up to six months, but you have to extend your visa each month.
-Thing change a lot.
-Don't rely uniquely of this on this respect.
+Also, if you are married to a Cuban, you can stay in Cuba up to six months, but you have to extend your visa each month and your visa will not be a tourist visa, it will be an A2 category family visit visa.
+But things change a lot.
+Don't rely uniquely on what you are reading here.

 Arriving to Cuba